-repeat interval command
+repeat [interval]command

 The repeat command reissues a command on a regular interval.
 The interval argument specifies the pause in milliseconds between each repeated command execution.
-The interval argument must be at least 1000 milliseconds (1 second).
+In general, do not use a number lower than 1000 milliseconds (1 second).
+If you do not specify an interval, the default is 55 seconds.
 The command argument is the actual command line you want to repeat.